NE Omaha

 Food & Local Anchors

-Downtown's restaurant scene is anchored by the Old Market — and it earns its reputation.
+The restaurant scene itself is anchored by the Old Market, and it earns its reputation.
+From James Beard–recognized counters to subterranean fine dining tucked into the Passageway, the range here runs deeper than any other neighborhood in Omaha.
 A few worth knowing before you move in:

 Community & Neighborhood Anchors